riscv/riscv-crypto/doc/README.md

 The specification is split into two components: Scalar+Entropy Source and Vector.

-To install the relevent tools for building a PDF document from the AsciiDoc source, follow the instructions [here](https://github.com/riscv/docs-templates)
+To install the relevant tools for building a PDF document from the AsciiDoc source, follow the instructions [here](https://github.com/riscv/docs-templates)